PROJECT

 Habitats will be improved for fish, including the creation of spawning, fry and nursery habitat to improve fish recruitment.
 Off channel refuge areas will also be created to enhance the fish population’s resilience to future pollution events.

-The Caring for Crawley’s Rivers project is receiving funding in the form of a donation from Thames Water as a Voluntary Reparation after a pollution incident in 2017, when more than 1,000 fish were killed on the Gatwick Stream.
+The Mending the Upper Mole project is receiving funding in the form of a donation from Thames Water as a Voluntary Reparation after a pollution incident in 2017, when more than 1,000 fish were killed on the Gatwick Stream.
 SERT will also be seeking additional funding to maximise the project’s impact.

 A large and diverse range of coarse fish species, as well as brown trout, previously thrived on the Gatwick Stream before the pollution.
 Despite a restocking programme, levels remain low.
 The project aims to revitalise fish stocks by improving habitat and in-river conditions, so that a healthy self-sustaining fish community can be established and be more resilient to any future pollution events.